SomeOddCodeGuy/SomeOddCodeGuy/README.md

 I'm a developer who's been visiting the world of LLMs as a hobby since 2023.
 My main focus is on locally run, offline, LLMs which I mostly use for even more hobby tinkering.

-I generally do most of my developmen locally, and then push everything up here at once.
-I do most of my work on weekends.
+I generally do most of my development locally, and I do most of my work on weekends.
+Usually I'm too tired after work to do much in the weekday evenings.

 I'm quite passionate in regards to the power of workflows with LLMs, and as a developer I generally prefer more manual chat-style interfacing with LLMs powered by workflows than I do leaving a task to an automated agent.
 There are some